Installation#

 📁 processed_data [Processed data will be stored here]

-Important Note: After installing vascilia, remember to update the ‘rootfolder’ parameter in the config file with the ‘processed_data’ path
+After installing VASCilia, remember to update the ‘rootfolder’ parameter in the configuration file with the path to your ‘processed_data’ directory.
+This directory stores all processed stacks and can be located anywhere on your computer.

 STEP4: Installing VASCilia#